DebugPrivilege/InsightEngineering/Debugging 101/Section 9: Triaging a Crash Dump/README.md

 Warning!
 Zombie process(es) detected (not displayed).
 Count: 5 [zombie report]
 ```

 High CPU time means a process is using a lot of CPU resources, which can affect system performance.
 If a process has more CPU time than others, it usually means it has been using the CPU heavily for a long period.
 High CPU usage can sometimes be caused by resource leaks such as memory leaks or handle leaks.
+We can use the  we can use the **`!mex.tl -cpu`** command to get the CPU time of every process.

 ```
 0: kd> !mex.tl -cpu